My name is David and I have setup the GenOne Luthier Services Plan Store.

 Shortly after starting work at Del's, I teamed up with my father, who was also a musician and a cabinet maker, and we started building our own line of guitars.
 Unfortunately my father died a few short years after we started this endeavor and I decided to pursue my major in Architecture.
 I still appreciate to this day the education about woodworking he passed on to me as my father was employed in the model department of a high end furniture manufacturer.

 My main vocation is that I own an Architectural Company and I am a registered architect.
-I officially started my business in 1982 and it continues to this day and I still work full time.
+I officially started my business in the 1980's and it continues to this day and I still work full time.
 I deal mostly with commercial projects with a few exclusive residential project sprinkled in-between.
-In 1988 I changed over to a CAD system and in 1995 converted everything to the MacIntosh platform.
+I changed over to a CAD system and in then in 1995 converted everything to the MacIntosh platform.

 Throughout the years I still managed to actively play the guitar and build a few for family, friends and acquaintances, and it wasn't until about 2006 that I started drafting guitar plans on my CAD system, which was mostly for my own use in guitar building.
 A friend convinced me to develop this skill and offer my plans for sale so others could share my joy in the instrument building process.